jakubgierasimczyk/digital_turbine/README.md

 - code was run using `WSL2` and `VSCode``

 Note.
-Plots for categorical variables are cleared to reduce Notebook size
+Plots for categorical variables are cleared to reduce Notebook size.
+Same for files with models